How Newcomers to Canada Can Impress a Landlord

 • Proof of funds: Providing proof of funds (your ability to pay) is crucial, especially if you do not yet have a Canadian credit history.
 To do this, you can get a letter from your financial institution or bank stating how much funds you currently have access to.
 Bring bank statements (remember, setting up your banking in Canada is extremely important) to prove you have sufficient funds to pay the rent for at least three to six months.
 Bring your chequebook to the meeting (and have the funds in the bank to back it up) so that you're prepared to pay any application fees and put down a deposit if you get the rental (make sure you ask for a receipt).
 Be extremely wary of any landlord who asks for cash.
 It very likely indicates it is a rental scam.

 • Information on past rentals: Typically, rental applications will ask for the addresses of where you've rented for the past few years.
-Ensure that you have the full address, the dates you lived there, and why you left.
+Ensure you have the full address, the dates you lived there, and why you left.
 Be sure to include places you've rented before arriving in Canada.

-Consider bringing your pet to the viewing or interview with the landlord
+Bring your pet to meet the landlord

-2 - Establishing initial friendly rapport
+2 - Establishing a friendly rapport with the landlord

 Nelda Schulte, an experienced landlord who advises and provides resources to other do-it-yourself landlords and investors, stresses that tenancy is a relationship that you can start to build at the first showing by being "polite and respectful. "